bulib/dataWebsite/manage/nsf-data-management-plan.md

 ### Archiving and Preserving

-The last part of the data management plan is to describe the long-term plan for your data.
-For researchers used to thinking about their data within the life of a particular grant this can be a tricky thing to do.
-It can be additionally difficult since you're unlikely to have additional funds for your data 5 years after your grant ends.
-The policy asks that you discribe the
+The last part of the data management plan is to describe the long-term usage for your data, which can be tricky for researchers who are used to thinking about their data within the life of a particular grant.
+In addition, you're unlikely to have more funds for your data 5 years after your grant ends.
+The policy asks that you describe the

 > plans for archiving data, samples, and other research products, and for preservation of access to them.

 The best solution to archive and preserve your data is to partner with an exsiting service or institution.
 There are many data repositories and [selecting the right one]({{site.baseurl}}/share/selecting-a-data-repository) is important.
-Many fields have data repositories that are well known to researchers in that discipline, however, not everyone is so lucky.
-If you need help finding a data repository [you can email us](mailto:data@bu.edu).
+Many fields have data repositories that are well known to researchers in that discipline, however, not everyone is so lucky. <<suggestion: not sure if I would say '...not everyone is so lucky', is there another way to phrase this?>>